sudheerj/reactjs-interview-questions/README.md

  ![ScreenShot](images/vdom3.png)
 ----------------------------------
 26. ### What is the difference between ShadowDOM and VirtualDOM?
-The Shadow DOM is a browser technology designed primarily for scoping variables and CSS in web components.
-The virtual DOM is a concept implemented by libraries in JavaScript on top of browser APIs.
+The **Shadow DOM(SDOM)** is a browser technology designed primarily for scoping variables and CSS in web components.
+Whereas **Virtual DOM(VDOM)** is a concept implemented by libraries in JavaScript on top of browser APIs.

 27. ### What is React Fiber?
-Fiber is the new reconciliation engine or reimplementation core algorithm in React 16.
-Its main goal is to enable incremental rendering of the virtual DOM.The goal of React Fiber is to increase its suitability for areas like animation, layout, gestures, ability to pause, abort, or reuse work and  assign priority to different types of updates; and new concurrency primitives.
+**Fiber** is the new reconciliation engine or reimplementation core algorithm in React 16.
+Its main goal is to enable incremental rendering of the virtual DOM.
+The goal of React Fiber is to increase its suitability for areas like animation, layout, gestures, ability to pause, abort, or reuse work and  assign priority to different types of updates; and new concurrency primitives.

 28. ### What is the main goal of React Fiber?
-The goal of React Fiber is to increase its suitability for areas like animation, layout, and gestures.
+The main goal of React Fiber is to increase its suitability for areas like animation, layout, and gestures.
 Its headline feature is incremental rendering: the ability to split rendering work into chunks and spread it out over multiple frames.

 29. ### What are controlled components?